syncfusion-content/blazor-docs/blazor/listbox/how-to/filter-listbox.md

 # How to Filter Blazor ListBox Data Using TextBox Component

-This example demonstrates how to filter data in the Syncfusion ListBox using a TextBox component.
-It shows the implementation of a TextBox filter for data filtering in ListBox items.
+This example demonstrates how to filter Syncfusion ListBox data based on input from a TextBox.
+Bind an input event listener to the TextBox to capture user input and filter the items in the ListBox.
+Within the event handler, use the [`FilterAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfListBox-2.html#Syncfusion_Blazor_DropDowns_SfListBox_2_FilterAsync_System_Collections_Generic_IEnumerable__1__Syncfusion_Blazor_Data_Query_Syncfusion_Blazor_DropDowns_FieldSettingsModel_) method to update the ListBox items, ensuring that only those matching the input text are included.

 ```cshtml
 @using Syncfusion.Blazor